Brian Rix: Early years

 Rix was born in Cottingham, East Riding of Yorkshire, the youngest of four children.
 His father, Herbert Rix, and Herbert's two brothers, ran the shipping company Robert Rix in Hull, founded by his grandfather.
 Rix had an interest in cricket and only wished to play for Yorkshire in his childhood.
 He did play for Hull Cricket Club when he was 16 (and after the war for the Marylebone Cricket Club (MCC), the Stage and the Lord's Taverners).
-When he was being educated at Bootham School, York, his ambitions changed.
+When he was being educated at the Quaker Bootham School, York, his ambitions changed.

 His elder sister Sheila became an actress during his school days, and Rix himself developed the same ambition to go on the stage.
 All four Rix children had become interested in the theatre because of their mother, Fanny, who ran an amateur dramatic society and was the lead soprano in the local operatic society.
 All her children performed in the plays and two of them, Brian and Sheila, became professional actors.
 Sheila Mercier, as she became known, played Annie Sugden for more than 20 years in the Yorkshire TV soap opera Emmerdale Farm having worked regularly with her brother in the Whitehall farces in the 1950s and 1960s.